Your cart is currently empty!

 - Switching to favor wired digital communication over wireless.

 One thing is certain: whether or not ubiquitous hyperconnectivity of our devices and data is actually going to improve our lives in a significant way, it will serve the purpose of continuing to bind every aspect of our lives to technology, and likely at the expense of our long-term health.
-Whether we want it or not, the next generation of wireless is fast approaching, with virtually nothing standing between us and the widespread implementation of this powerful and untested technology.
+At the moment, we should continue reduce our exposure to EMF radiation to protect ourselves with EMF shields, but whether we want it or not, the next generation of wireless is fast approaching, with virtually nothing standing between us and the widespread implementation of this powerful and untested technology.
 To quote Tom Wheeler, “The 5G revolution will touch all corners of this country.”